fjb4/spring-flights/README.md

 $ java -jar radar-gateway/build/libs/radar-gateway-0.0.1-SNAPSHOT.jar
 ```

-Then, run three instances of the collector application using different profiles:
+Then, run three instances of the radar-collector application using a different profile for each.
-- To control which subset of [airports](radar-collector/src/main/resources/airports.json) each instance loads, we use profiles `civilian`, `military1`, and `military2`.
+The profiles determine which subset of [airports](radar-collector/src/main/resources/airports.json) each instance loads.
-- To configure the connection of the collector application to the gateway application, we add the `gateway` profile.
-This enables the collector to create a connection with the gateway, rather than waiting for flight-tracker to create direct connections to collector on a given port.

-You can review the corresponding properties files in the radar-collector application for the profile-based configuration.
+They also set a tag that gateway can use to route requests to the appropriate instance.
 ```
 $ # Build radar-collector
 $ ./gradlew :radar-collector:build

 $ # In one terminal run:
-$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=civilian,gateway
+$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=civilian

 $ # In a second terminal run:
-$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=military1,gateway
+$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=military1

 $ # In a third terminal run:
-$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=military1,gateway
+$ java -jar radar-collector/build/libs/radar-collector-0.0.1-SNAPSHOT.jar --spring.profiles.active=military2
 ```

+Flight-tracker requests are enhanced with additional metadata that instructs the gateway on the instance of collector to which to route the message.

 TO-DO:
-- Disable TCP listening port when collector is in gateway client mode
-- Disable gateway client auto-configuration when collector is not in gateway client mode
-- Update request code in collector to include the necessary metadata for gateway
+- Find a way to set up controller to function as a server or client based solely on configuration
 - Update flight-tracker to be a client to gateway
 - Deploy with gateway to Cloud Foundry